Feature Flags: From Concept to Cultural Revolution

 Variant

 Each variant value is an instance of the Type represented by the feature flag.
-For example, a Boolean-based feature flag can only return one of two finite values: true
+For example, a Boolean-based feature flag can only contain two variant values: true or false.
+On the other hand, a number-based feature flag can be configured to contain any set of defined numbers.

-That said, at any given moment, the variants aggregated within a feature flag are finite, typically few, and predictable.
+That said, at any given moment, the variants composed within a feature flag are finite, typically very few, and are always predictable.
 Entropy has no place in a feature flag workflow.

 Targeting

 Targeting is the mechanism that determines which feature flag variant is served to a given user.
 Targeting rules include both assertions about the requesting user and a rollout strategy.
-Targeting rules may include positive assertions, such as "the user role is Admin"; and, it may include negative assertions, such as "the user is not on a Free plan".
-Compound rules can be created by AND
+Targeting rules may include positive assertions, such as "the user role is Admin"; and, they may include negative assertions, such as "the user is not on a Free plan".
+Compound rules can be created by ANDing and ORing multiple assertions together.

 Rollout

 With an immediate rollout, the deployed code is released to all users at the same time.
 With a gradual rollout, the deployed code is released to an increasing number of users over time.
-So, for example, you may start by rolling a feature out to a small group of Beta-testers.
-Then, once the feature has preliminary success, you roll it out to 5% of the general audience; and then 20%; and 50%; and so on, until the deployed code has been released to all users.
+So, for example, you may start by releasing a feature to a small group of Beta-testers.
+Then, once the feature sees preliminary success, you release it to 5% of the general audience; and then 20%; and 50%; and so on, until the deployed code has been "rolled-out" to all users.

 Roll-Back